-The IAU Working Group for Planetary System Nomenclature has approved the name Celadon Flumina for a feature on Titan.
-For more information, see the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Taltal for a crater on Mars.
+For more information, see the map for MC-24 in the Gazetteer of Planetary Nomenclature.

 The activities planned for Sol 1466 are going well so far--the only problem is that the ChemCam observation of the Quela drill hole wall is slightly out of focus.
 So we'll try again on Sol 1467 with slightly modified ChemCam command parameters.
 We're planning two sols today, and… Read More